|

 Imperial Roman

 bread and circuses of the modern epoch.
 People today are as much in thrall to the insidious doctrines of big business and global capitalism, as they ever where to the doctrines of established religion.
 This new ‘church’ also keeps them in a kind of indentured servitude, they are akin to hamsters on a treadmill.
 They are encouraged to take vast amounts of personal debt in order to seek instant gratification through consumption and material goods, and to boastfully show that wealth off to others in a peacock-like display of perceived superiority.
 Jesus overturned the tables of the blasphemous money lenders at the temple in Jerusalem; now the people forsake the Christian message and worship the money lenders.
-The ruins of Western Christianity in the 21st century It

 is a bleak recognition of just how far society has moved away from